-All deadlines for Classics and History of Art modules can be found in individual module handbooks as well as schedules for lectures and tutorials.
-Deadlines for assessed work in JF and SF History modules are as follows (Note: All essays for History are due via Blackboard at 11:00 on the relevant date unless otherwise stated).
+All deadlines for Classics and History of Art modules can be found in individual module handbooks.
+Deadlines for assessed work in JS and SS History modules are as follows (Note: all essays for History are due via Blackboard at 11:00 on the relevant date).